schriner/miniCompEval/README.md

 Functionality is tested for the files contained within:
 * Some sample `.s` output is located in [`test/LLVM_IR`](test/LLVM_IR)
 * Test via compiling bitcode and comparing output with `java`
-* Supported: `if`/`while`, method calls with integer arguments, integer variable declarations, and recursion with integer arguments
+* Supported: `if`/`while`, method calls with integer/boolean arguments, integer/boolean variable declarations, and recursion with integer/boolean arguments
-* TODO: `for`, Arrays, classes, class extensions, ID objects, boolean variables
+* TODO: `for`, Arrays, classes, class extensions, ID objects
 * TODO: Any optimization to IR

 Generated IR is compileable with `clang`